 There is no charge for baptisms but a donation to cover the cost of the use the Church is appreciated and there are Gift Aid forms available to make the most of your gift.

 Anyone who lives within the Parish boundary has the right to be married in their parish Church.
 Since October 2008, anyone who has a qualifying connection, but does not live in the parish, may also apply.

-If you are considering a Church Wedding please contact the Church Office to complete a registration form and the parish priest will then contact you.
+If you are considering a Church Wedding please contact the Church Office to complete a registration form or download here and the parish priest will then contact you.

 There is a non returnable registration fee of £25 when the form has been completed.